Professional Research, Consulting, or Service Activities (Policy 4440)

 2.2 Professional Research, Consulting, or Service Not Considered Part of the Employee’s Regularly Assigned Duties

+c.
 For activities that provide for compensation to personnel, the principal investigator or project director is responsible for initiating all payroll actions.
-The rate of pay for such activities is determined by the source of funding for the project (see A, B, C below).
-Payments will be made through the university payroll system.
+The rate of pay for such activities is determined by the source of funding for the project (see Sections 2.2.1 – 2.2.3 below).
+Payments will be made through the University payroll system.

 d.
 The sources of funding and associated regulations are described below.

 These projects are sponsored by the University and supported with University funds.
 An employee engaged in an institutionally sponsored project is subject to the rules, regulations and guidelines of the university, and the terms and conditions of the grant or contract.